 The same dynamic unfolds when looking just at the tool used for artifact and repository management.
 In China, 57% use GitLab for artifact or management compared to only 17% in the US and Canada.
 While '35%' utilize GitHub in China, the company has a substantial lead worldwide in this category, with the 58% of the GitHub developer community in India notably using it for this use case.

 GitLab is demonstrating strength in China because the government has determined that both open source code management is strategically important and because GitHub in particular had become a sore point in censorship issues.
-The Chinese government has attempted to promote Gitee as a national champion as a GitHub alternative, which likely gave GitLab the time and space to expand in China.
+The Chinese government has attempted to promote Gitee as a national champion and GitHub alternative, which likely gave GitLab the time and space to expand in China.

 GitLab took advantage of that opportunity.
 In March 2021, GitLab and its financial partners created a local Chinese company, JiHu, to expand in China without seeming to expropriate capital.
 This appears to be the culmination of a countrywide strategy to focus on China rather than a beginning point to entering the market.